How Many Laser Jammers Do I Need?

 That’s a great question, one that we answer many times a day here at K40.
 You see, there isn’t a “one size fits all” solution to laser jamming.
 This is why K40 offers Laser Defuser™ products a-la-carte so that you and your installing retailer can customize the perfect laser jamming speeding ticket protection for your vehicle.

 What kind of car do you drive?
 Is it a black Corvette or a pearl white Cadillac Escalade?
-Both of these vehicles require vastly different protection from police laser gun targeting.
+Both of these vehicles require vastly different protection from police laser gun targeting due to both color and size.
 It’s all about reflectivity: a beam of light hitting a flat reflective surface on your vehicle and bouncing back to the officer’s gun at the speed of light, allowing him/her to obtain your speed.

 In order to understand how many laser jammers are right for your vehicle, let’s take a look at how police laser targets your vehicle in the real world,and how laser jammers can buy you precious time to slow down and avoid a speeding ticket.

 - A police laser is a concentrated beam of Infrared (IR) Laser Light that can instantly (speed of light) receive the speed of any moving object.